evidentlyai/evidently/docs/book/reports/data-drift.md

 ## Report customization

-As mentioned above, you can set different [options-for-data-target-drift.md](../../step-by-step-guides/report-customization/options-for-data-target-drift.md "mention") to modify the existing components of the report.
+As mentioned above, you can set different [options-for-data-target-drift.md](../customization/options-for-data-target-drift.md "mention") to modify the existing components of the report.
 Use this to change the statistical tests used, define Dataset Drift conditions, or change histogram Bins.

-You can also select which components of the reports to display or choose to show the short version of the report: [select-widgets-to-display.md](../../step-by-step-guides/report-customization/select-widgets-to-display.md "mention").&#x20;
+You can also select which components of the reports to display or choose to show the short version of the report: [select-widgets-to-display.md](../customization/select-widgets-to-display.md "mention").

-If you want to create a new plot or metric, you can [add-a-custom-widget-or-tab.md](../../step-by-step-guides/report-customization/add-a-custom-widget-or-tab.md "mention").
+If you want to create a new plot or metric, you can [add-a-custom-widget-or-tab.md](../customization/add-a-custom-widget-or-tab.md "mention").

 ## When to use this report